EdgeSeeker/ironbane/README.md

 # NerdQuest MMO

-An MMO about a Nerd's daily life: Finding princesses in castles, friendly treasure hunts, slaying code dragons, squashing bugs and getting code to compile.
+An MMO adventure game about a Nerd's daily life:

+* Finding princesses in castles
+* Competing in friendly treasure hunts
+* Slaying code dragons
+* Cos-playing
+* Forming guilds around geeky subjects
+* Squashing bugs and getting code to compile

 ## Installing and running